There are two types of people in the world. People who love meetings and people who hate them.

 3. Meetings Need to Be Orderly

-The facilitator of the meeting is responsible for keeping the meeting orderly.
+The meeting facilitator is responsible for keeping the meeting orderly.

-This includes starting and stopping on time, managing group dynamics, and holding the group accountable for their time spent.
+An orderly meeting involves starting and stopping on time, managing group dynamics, and holding the group accountable for adhering to meeting ground rules and doing post-meeting assignments.

-For instance, if a team member goes on an unrelated rabbit trail, the facilitator needs to intervene and get the group back on task.
+For instance, if a team member goes on an unrelated rabbit trail, the facilitator needs to intervene and get the group back on track.

 4. Keep the Team Focused